foundersandcoders/coursebook/src/workshops/node-npm-intro/index.md

 #### Importing code

 To access code that is exported from another file you must "import" it.
-You can do so by calling the `require` function with the pass of the file:
+You can do so by calling the `require` function with the path to the file:

 ```js
 // index.js